madmax0704/Geany-Windows-Setup/README.md

   Compile(F8): `g++ -std=c++17 -Wshadow -Wall -o "%e" "%f" -O2 -Wno-unused-result`<br />
   Build (F9): `g++ -std=c++17 -Wshadow -Wall -o "%e" "%f" -fsanitize=undefined -fsanitize-undefined-trap-on-error -D_GLIBCXX_DEBUG`<br />
   If you get compilation errors, try changing from c++17 to c++14 and/or removing sanitizers (one fsanitize flags).<br />
-  As `-fsanitize=address` is not working in MinGW for some reason So, I have not included it.
+  As `-fsanitize=address` is not working in MinGW for some odd reasons.
+So, I have not included it.
 Let me know if anyone has solution for this.<br />
 5. If your computer beeps after compilation, unmark `Beep on errors` in Preferences -> General -> Miscellaneous.

+If you find that to insert dot(.) or comma(,), you need to press button two times and then press backspace to print symbols.<br />
+I have a fix for you.<br />

+Go to `Settings -> Time & Language -> Language`.
+Add a preferred language as English(United States).
+Select all it's options.
+Download it and keep it as first preference.<br />
+Then Go to `Settings -> Devices -> Typing -> Advanced Keyboard Settings`.
+Set Override for default input method as English(United States).<br />
+Resolved